--[Deleted: bans

-Deleted: Winter feeding¶ ¶

-U

-Deleted: ¶

-Deleted: Shooting suspensions l
+Shooting suspensions

-Deleted: bans

-Shooting suspensions As winter conditions vary greatly between countries, the criteria for imposing shooting suspensions will have to be Deleted: bans defined specifically for each country involved, in close collaboration with hunting organisations.
-Co-ordination between countries is necessary to avoid situations in which birds escaping cold weather in one country are shot in large numbers in a neighbouring country.
+As winter conditions vary greatly between countries, the criteria for imposing shooting suspensions will have to be defined specifically for each country involved, in close collaboration with hunting organisations.
+Coordination between countries is necessary to avoid situations in which birds escaping cold weather in one country are shot in large numbers in a neighbouring country.
 The AEWA Technical Committee could play a central role in this international co-ordination.
 Apart from shooting, different recreational activities on wetlands may also cause unnecessary disturbance and may need to be managed.
-Possible solutions include education, voluntary and statutory agreements and zonations.
-The following example of a protocol for the introduction of a temporary shooting suspension was developed in Great Deleted: ban Britain, and is based on ground conditions (air and grass temperatures).
-The protocol consists of six steps: If the ground has been reported frozen for 5 successive days for more than half of the designated British coastal weather stations, a state of alert is declared.
-On the 7th day the hunters' organisation is informed.
+Possible solutions include education, voluntary and statutory agreements and zonations (Davidson & Rothwell 1993),

+The following example of a protocol for the introduction of a temporary shooting suspension was developed in Great Britain, and is based on ground conditions (air and grass temperatures).
+The protocol consists of six steps:

+- If the ground has been reported frozen for 5 successive days for more than half of the designated British coastal weather stations, a state of alert is declared. - On the 7th day the hunters' organisation is informed.
 Data on wildfowl condition, behaviour and movements are collated from hunting organisations, RSPB reserves network, WWT and BTO (bird ringers).
 Hunting organisations call for voluntary restraint in shooting if and where appropriate.

-On the 13th day, the Secretary of State is normally asked to institute a shooting suspension, which, after signing, comes into effect at 9 am on the 15th day.
-This period enables widespread dissemination of the message that a suspension is coming into place through the mass media.
-Deleted: <#>This organisation will then gather its own data, and call for voluntary restraint in shooting. ¶ 4.
-Three consecutive days of intermittent thaw terminates the count-down process.
-Y Deleted: ban 5.
-Shooting is suspended for an initial period of 14 days, but is reviewed after 7 days and can be lifted early if (Deleted: banned Contractions improve: A second suspension can be imposed uppending on containing.
-Contractions in the second suspension in the second supervision of the second super Deleted: but this period can be extended or shortened alone.
-(Source_Stroud et al 2006, as amended) Deleted: <#>Bans can be instituted for Great Britain as a whole, or for Scotland, Wales or England alone.¶
+- 3. On the 13th day, the Secretary of State is normally asked to institute a shooting suspension, which, after signing, comes into effect at 9 am on the 15th day.
+This period enables widespread dissemination of the message that a suspension is coming into place through the mass media. - 4.
+Three consecutive days of intermittent thaw terminates the count-down process. - Shooting is suspended for an initial period of 14 days, but is reviewed after 7 days and can be lifted early if conditions improve.
+A second suspension can be imposed, depending on conditions. - 6.
+Voluntary restraint is used to continue respite for waterfowl after a suspension if local conditions require. - Suspensions can be instituted for Great Britain as a whole, or for Northern Ireland, Scotland, Wales or England alone.

+(Source: Stroud et al 2006, as amended)